LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/MicrosoftDirectLine/advanced-features.md

 }
 ```

-Figure 1.2 Transfer activity with a private message visible to agents and managers
+Figure 2.1 Transfer activity with a private message visible to agents and managers

-#### Engagement attributes as context
+### Engagement attributes as context

-Third-Party bots allows the collection of engagement attributes (more information can be found [here](engagement-attributes-types-of-engagement-attributes.html)) if `Engagement Attributes` option is checked in the `Conversation Type` step as shown in Figure 8.3.
+Third-Party bots allows the collection of engagement attributes (more information can be found
+[here](engagement-attributes-types-of-engagement-attributes.html)) if the `Engagement Attributes` option is checked in
+the `Conversation Type` step as shown in Figure 8.3.

 <img class="fancyimage" style="width:750px" src="img/engagement_attr_select.png">
 Figure 8.4 Conversation Type step in creation/modification of bot configuration.